syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/EJ2_ASP.NETCORE/getting-started.md

 ## Connect two Nodes with a Connector

-Add two node to the diagram as shown in the previous example.
+Add two nodes to the diagram as shown in the previous example.
 Connect these nodes by adding a connector using the `connector` property and refer the source and target end by using the `sourceNode` and `targetNode` properties.
 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}